LasseRafn/FormSpine/README.md

 ### Install Instructions

-Adding Form Spine to your project requires NPM.
+Adding FormSpine to your project requires NPM.
 Optinally you could use [Yarn](https://yarnpkg.com).

 Run the following command in your project root:
 ```bash